olist/work-at-olist/README.md

 ### 1. Receive a CSV with authors and import to database

-Given a CSV file with many authors (more than a million), you need a command to import the data into the database.
+Given a CSV file with many authors (more than a million), you need to build a command to import the data into the database.
 The CSV file will have the following format:

 ```
 name